mansanlab/alphafoldfetch/docs/index.md

 # ​AlphaFoldFetch

-Download AlphaFold predictions from FASTA files.
+A tool for downloading AlphaFold structures using UniProt IDs or FASTA files

 ## Navigation